microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/boards.md

     ![](images/task2.png)

 <a name="Ex1Task3"></a>

-### Task 3: Working with queries ###
+#### Task 3: Working with queries ####

-  *Content related to creating and using queries will be added here
+You can track your work by using managed queries in Azure Boards.
+Queries let you list bugs, user stories, or other work items based on field criteria you specify.
+You can then review these lists with your team, triage work, or bulk update work items.
+Along with managed queries, the semantic search tool provides some overlapping and different functionality worth exploring.

+Use managed queries to support these operations:

+* Bulk update of work items using the web portal
+* Triage and update work items
+* Review a hierarchy of work items
+* Share a list of work items with a team member

-  1. Generate charts based on work item queries, which you can share with a dashboard.
-Select **Boards | Queries**.
+1. To create charts based on work item queries that you can share on a dashboard, select **Boards | Queries**.

      ![](images/097.png)